Three targets for the future:

 Source: Ministry of the Environment

-At present, the key policy measures to achieve the government’s climate neutrality target include:
+Key policy measures to achieve the government’s climate targets

 Here are Finland’s climate targets in a nutshell.